scottstef/scottstef/README.md

 https://scottstef.github.io/scottstef/ \

 # Objective:
-Actively looking for a position that takes advantage of my leadership, technical, and managerial skills in a challenging, fast paced environment.
+Phd student Actively looking for a position that takes advantage of my leadership, technical, and managerial skills in a challenging, fast paced environment.

 # Education:
+- UMES- Phd candidate working towards Phd in Applied Computer Science focusing on Data Science
+- Eastern University- currently working on Masters in Data Science
 - The Johns Hopkins University, Master of Science Information Technology 2005
 - University of Phoenix, Bachelor of Science Information Technology 2003